What You’ll Do as a Nurse Educator

 Learn the responsibilities a nurse educator has on the job.

 The lack of nursing faculty is partly to blame for the country’s nursing shortage.
-Without enough educators, schools are forced to turn aspiring nurses away, even if they’re qualified.
-According to the most recent National League for Nursing survey, 51 percent of Master’s of Science in Nursing (MSN) programs turned qualified applications away in the fall of 2014.
+Without enough nurse educators, schools are forced to turn aspiring nurses away, even if they’re qualified.
+According to the most recent National League for Nursing survey, 51 percent of Master’s of Science in Nursing (MSN) programs turned qualified applications away.